How to Start a Career in Web Development

 Are you looking to start a career as a web developer?
 If so, you found the perfect blog post.
-We delve into what is web development, highlight the lucrative salaries, and what lies in the future.
-The best part, however, is you enjoying a successful web dev career with the tips we share today.
+We delve into what web development is, highlight the lucrative salaries, and what lies in the future.
+The best part, however, is you pursuing a successful web dev career and benefiting from the tips we share today.

-This article comes in handy whether you are just starting out, already hold a salaried job, or looking to revive your freelance web development career.
+This article comes in handy whether you are just starting out, already holding a salaried job, or looking to revive your freelance web development career.
 Pick areas you need to improve, and get to work.

-Do you think you need more education?
+Do you think you need to take a web development course?
 Go get it.
 Do you need to market yourself more?
-Just do it.
+Just get started and you’ll be closer to your goal.

-You’re awesome, and deserve the best job and life, so if that sounds great, walk with me.
+You’re awesome and deserve the best career, so if that sounds great, walk with me.

 What is Web Development?

-If you’re the perfect beginner, you might be wondering what web development is all about.
+If you’re a beginner, you might be wondering what web development is all about.
 Well, web development is all about building websites.
 Simple as that.
 It doesn’t matter what the website does, but if you can build a usable website, you’re a web developer.

 The most employable web developer is the person who can take a mere idea and convert it into a functional website.
-As such, a web developer is the guy (or girl) who has the passion, skills and capability to transmute the client’s dream website into reality.
+As such, a web developer is someone who has the passion, skills, and capability to bring the client’s dream website into reality.

-What if you aren’t an absolute beginner?
+What if you’re not an absolute beginner?

 Can you install WordPress (or any other CMS) and create a remarkable website using a theme and plugins?
 If so, you’re a web developer.
 Can you code a monstrous website from the ground up without using platforms such as WordPress?
-Of course, you’re a web developer.
+Again, you would be considered a web developer.

 As long as you can build a usable website, you’re a web developer.
 Let nobody tell you otherwise.
-If you’d like to specialize in programming languages, well and good.
-But in today’s world, where you don’t need coding knowledge to build a website, anybody can be a web developer!
+If you’d like to specialize in programming languages, that’s great.
+But in today’s world, where there are sophisticated and state-of-the-art website builders such as Editor X, you don’t need coding knowledge to build a website.

 But you aren’t here because you want to be a mere web developer.
-You here because you want to be the best web developer of them all, and create a successful career while at it.
+You are here because you want to be the best web developer possible and create a successful career.
 If we are on the same page, let us talk about the money.

 How Much Do Web Developers Make?

-How much you rake in as a web developer depends on your character, skills and experience.
-If you suck as a person, your skills and experience won’t help you keep the job.
-If you’re a great person, but lack the skills and experience, somebody else will take your job.
+How much you rake in as a web developer depends on your character, skills, and experience.
+If you’re a jerk as a person, your skills and experience won’t help you get or keep the job.
+If you’re a respectable person, but lack the skills and experience, somebody else will take the job.

+So, it really depends on some factors that employers and clients must take into account, as mentioned above.
+If your a team player and you’re experience is acceptable, there’s a good chance you’ll be in the running for the developer project or job.

 Still, how much do professional web developers make?
-According to the Bureau of Labor Statistics, web developers earn a median salary of about $70,000 per annum.
+According to the Bureau of Labor Statistics, web developers earn a median salary of about $78,000 annually.
 That offers you a nice picture of what the industry offers, keeping in mind the highest 10% of web devs make more than $125,000 per year.

-But before you do the money dance dreaming how you will hold up or throw stacks of money, do you have what it takes to become a successful web developer?
+But before you do the money dance, do you have what it takes to become a successful web developer?
 What skills do you need, and how do you go from zero to hero in web development?
-That’s why we are here, isn’t it?
-See you in the next section ?
+That’s why we are here, and so we will see you in the next section.

-Best Tips to a Successful Web Development Career
+Best Tips for a Successful Web Development Career

-The world is full of self-taught freelance web developers, and they are killing it, but to rise up the ranks in a salaried job, you must take a different route.
-Still, at the end of the day, there are steps you can take to start, revive and grow a web development career, whether you freelance or work for the man.
+From every nation on the planet, this world is full of self-taught freelance web developers, and many are killing it, but to rise up the ranks in a salaried job, you must take a different route.

+Still, at the end of the day, there are steps you can take to start, revive and grow a web development career, whether you freelance or work for an agency.
+Without any further delay, let’s go over some important tips.
-Ladies and gentlemen, without further ado, let us hear the drum roll.

 Get the Right Education

-Whether you’re a freelancer or employed, getting the right education is one of the simplest ways of starting and building a successful career in web development.
+Whether you’re a freelancer or already employed, getting the right education is one of the simplest ways of starting and building a successful career in web development.
 You can self-teach yourself into a fantastic web development career, but let’s be honest, formal education gives you an upper hand.

 Or as Maryville University puts it, “It’s an exciting time to build a future in the global design industry.
 Every advancement in technology changes the way creative professionals think and work — and pushes designers to new heights of sophistication.
 That means the design and digital media field is shifting to appeal to evolving sensibilities, and businesses are looking to build the modern aesthetic to thrive.”